 Looking for more Breakfast / Dessert Recipes?

-If you want to use up your frozen berries, try this Mixed Berries Baked Oats recipe (variation number 4) or this Overnight Weetabix recipe.
+If you want to use up your frozen berries, try this Mixed Berries Baked Oats (variation number 4), Banana Acai Bowl, or this Cheesecake Overnight Weetabix Oats.

 Fancy a drink instead?
-Try this 5-minute Strawberry Oat Milk recipe that is guaranteed to impress everyone!
+Try this 5-minute Strawberry Oat Milk that is guaranteed to impress everyone!

 Ingredients